shikaku/dpikulev.github.io/content/about.md

 Hello, all!

 I'm experienced Front-end Developer with more than 10 years in web development.
-Mainly focused in creating Mobile Apps (React Native), SPA (single page application) based on web technologies (javascript/html/css).
+Mainly focused in creating SPA (single page application) based on web technologies (javascript/html/css).
 Legacy projects but also acceptable for me.

 Regular work: currently working at one of the biggest E-commerce projects.